Don’t Make it Sink or Swim: Orienting New Board Members

 Welcome to Your (New) World!

-It’s 7:00 p.m. on Saturday night.
+It’s 7:00 p.m. on Saturday.
 The doorbell rings.
 You open the door and greet your dinner guests.
 You say, “So glad to see you!
 The coat closet is over there (pointing).
 Make yourselves at home.
 Just go in the kitchen, I think there’s some wine and some food.
 You’re smart, I know you’ll figure it out and cook up something.
 I’m going to run upstairs and take a shower.
-Back soon.”
+Back soon.” […]

 Resilience in the Time of COVID-19

-For weeks now, we all have been reading emails and website homepage notices outlining actions in response to COVID-19.
+For weeks, we have all been reading emails and website homepage notices outlining actions in response to COVID-19.
 As a consultant to nonprofits, I am deeply moved by the deliberations and decisions made by my nonprofit clients and other organizations I know.
 Daily, our clients are meeting human needs in profound ways.
 Most must push through to attend to their vulnerable clients and take care of their employees at the same time.
-Others are faced with the need to pull back for the safety and health of their staff and clients.
+Others need to pull back for the safety and health of their staff and clients.
 Nonprofit responses are unique and situational. […]

 Why Job Descriptions Are the Keystone of Your Volunteer Program

 Volunteers are strategic assets for nonprofits.
 Some of my clients rely greatly on volunteers to fulfill their missions.
-In addition to board members and committee members, there are event organizers, fundraisers, service providers, tutors and mentors, crisis/helpline responders, people who shelve books or who staff the waiting rooms of a hospital to let you know your loved one is out of surgery.
+In addition to board members and committee members, there are event organizers, fundraisers, service providers, tutors and mentors, crisis/helpline responders, and people who shelve books or staff the waiting rooms of a hospital to let you know your loved one is out of surgery.
 The list goes on.

 Go to Top